Long stay visa for Visitors (FRANCE and Overseas Departments)

 We insist that you take the utmost care of presenting a complete visa application on the day of your appointment.
-Our office is not responsible for delays or missed flights of incomplete or last minute visa application, it is the responsibility of the visa applicant to provide a complete file PRIOR to the visa appointment. ]
+Our office is not responsible for delays or missed flights of incomplete or last minute visa application, it is the responsibility of the visa applicant to prepare a complete file PRIOR to the visa appointment time. ]

 1 — PROOF OF RESIDENCY IN OUR CONSULATE’S JURISDICTION